-When you build an application to be used on Narmi's platform, you're building a web app which will be served inside an <iframe></iframe> container from your own domain inside of digital banking.
+When you build an application to be used on Narmi's platform, you're building a web app which will be served inside an iframe container from your own domain inside of digital banking.
 Since Narmi only serves apps to logged in users, this means that you are guaranteed to have a logged in user available for authentication.
+You may control the size, scrolling, and other properties of the iframe by using the iframe resizer API.

 All apps must be served over TLS (a https:// url).
 This ensures the security of requests.